 Three additional chosen subjects, one from each of the following groupings:

 1. The regulations stipulate that a pupil may change one or more subjects in his or her Grade 10 year.
 Any desired changes in Grade 11 will be more difficult to make, and will only

 occur in exceptional circumstances, or if it is in the best interests of the child.
 No changes in Grade 12 will be permitted.

 2. Certain subjects will cater for a maximum of 26 pupils, based on ability, due to a single teacher, or group, in the discipline.
 These include EGD, Dramatic Arts, Visual Arts, Design,

-IT and CAT.
+and IT.
 These are allocated in consultation with teachers and parents and, if necessary, pupils.

-3. Design and CAT will only be offered if there are enough pupils who select the respective subject.
+3. Design will only be offered if there are enough pupils who select the respective subject.
 If the numbers selecting these subjects are too few, the parents of those

 pupils selecting the subject will be contacted and asked to select another subject.